-The diagram below will help you in creating your own SWOT analysis for your organization.
+The diagram on the next page will help you in creating your own SWOT analysis for your organisation.

 Be sure to respond to the questions asked and list your strengths, weaknesses, opportunities and threats in the spaces designated.

 Strengths Weaknesses What do you do well?
 What unique resources can you draw on?
-What do others see as your strengths? .
-What could you improve?
-Where do you have fewer resources than others?
-What are others likely to see as weaknesses? .
-Opportunities Threats What good opportunities are open to you?
-What trends could you take advantage of?
-How can you turn your strengths into opportunities? .
-What trends could harm you?
+What do others see as your strengths?
+Opportunities Threats you?
+What trends could you take What trends could harm you?
 What is your competition doing?
-What threats do your weaknesses expose you to? . . . . . .
+What threats do your weaknesses expose you to?